 - 29. Any person against whom a restriction has been imposed has the right of appeal against the decision.
-An appeal against the decision to impose a restriction should be submitted in writing to the Chief Executive's Department within one month of being informed in writing of the decision to impose a restriction. - 30.
+An appeal against the decision to impose a restriction should be submitted in writing to the Chief Executive's Department within one month of being informed in writing of the decision to impose a restriction.
+If you require help with submitting an appeal, please contact us and ask for the Chief Executive's Department. - 30.
 A senior manager who was not involved in the original decision will consider the appeal subject to any pending or overriding legal action.
 Their decision whether to remove, amend or to continue with the restriction will be made within 20 working days of receiving the request for a review of the decision.